 Step 1: Apply and submit application materials

 Apply to both the Baylor Graduate School and the School of Music to begin in the Fall.
 In order to gain admission to the School of Music, you must also be accepted by the Graduate School; acceptance for one does not guarantee acceptance for the other.
 Those applying for the Church Music Dual Degree (MDiv/MM) must also apply to Truett Seminary.

 The following are submitted along with the Graduate School application, February 15:

-If applicable, select your audition date on the School of Music Application (see below).
 Additional materials are needed for the following MM degree programs and can be submitted on the School of Music application, due February 1:

 - Church Music: Writing Sample: research paper of at least ten pages completed during undergraduate work (not necessarily in the field of the student’s application).

 - Composition and Church Music with Composition Emphasis: Composition Portfolio: must include three contrasting original compositions.